-Although I could watch Thor’s Well all day, the time comes to mosey down the road to find my lodging for the night.
-Since I’m only a few miles away I make a few stops to take in the coastal views.
+Although I could watch Thor’s Well all day, the time came to mosey down the road to find my lodging for the night.
+Since I’m only a few miles away, I make a few stops to take in the coastal views.
 In particular, the Sea Perch RV park looks fascinating, with the various vehicles perched almost precariously on a short sandy dune just above the swollen surf.

 Arriving at Heceta Head State Scenic Viewpoint

-Further, in the distance, I can make out the Heceta Head Lighthouse, on the extreme edge of land — just where you’d expect they’d build a beacon of light.
+Further, in the distance, I can make out the Heceta Head Lighthouse on the extreme edge of the land — just where you’d expect they’d build a beacon of light.
 I’m a bit confused about how to get to the Heceta Head Bed & Breakfast and grab my pack to start walking.
 The steep hill continues through a wild coastal forest until a large lawn opens like theatre curtains to the white picket fence surrounding the historical lightkeepers’ house.

-Sometimes when the tide was low enough they’d hitch up a wagon and horses and race around the head to visit places like Florence for supplies.
+Sometimes when the tide was low enough, they’d hitch up a wagon and horses and race around the head to visit places like Florence for supplies.
 It must’ve been a hard life despite the unbridled beauty of the sea.

 A room with a view — Heceta Lighthouse Bed and Breakfast